Kellyhimself/POS/docs/onboarding_checklist.md

 ## 6. Training & Support

-- [ ] Train staff on using the POS system (sales, inventory, reporting)
+- [ ] Train staff on using the BMS system (sales, inventory, reporting)
 - [ ] Review how to operate in offline mode (if needed)
 - [ ] Know how to contact support for help: __________________________